Welcome remarks by Steve Rollett, Deputy Chief Executive, CST, and Chair of CST’s School improvement professional community.

 John’s work has consistently focused on serving communities facing high levels of deprivation, with a clear moral purpose to raise aspirations and improve outcomes for children.
 Since joining STEP, he has been recognised as a National Leader of Education and now leads trust wide leadership development and the strategic oversight of SEND, including training, coaching and talent mapping.

 We stand at a crucial time of reform in England, navigating the Curriculum and Assessment Review, the rise of AI, and urgent priorities in inclusion and school culture.
 In this shifting landscape, building deep collective expertise in teaching is the number one priority, and it cannot be piecemeal.
 Professional development that is disconnected from strategic priorities and individual needs wastes time, money and good will.
-In this talk, Stuart Kime will map the CST’s Implementing Improvement strand against state-of-the-art research, as well as the updated inspection requirements for sustained, coherent and evidence-based professional learning that builds expertise.
-In doing so, he will share his insights about how staff can curate clear, evidence-based goals and actions to ensure that every hour of PD builds pedagogical expertise where it really matters.
+In this talk, Stuart, Jablai, and Ben will map the CST’s Implementing Improvement strand against state-of-the-art research, as well as the updated inspection requirements for sustained, coherent and evidence-based professional learning that builds expertise.
+In doing so, they will share insights about how staff can curate clear, evidence-based goals and actions to ensure that every hour of PD builds pedagogical expertise where it really matters.

 Director of Education, Evidence Based Education